Smile Makeover: Reinvent Your Smile

-A smile makeover takes into consideration your facial appearance, skin tone, hair color, teeth (color, width, length, shape and tooth display), gum tissue and lips to develop your ideal smile.
+Some of the components taken into consideration include your facial appearance, skin tone, hair color, teeth (color, width, length, shape and tooth display), gum tissue and lips.
 Smile makeovers are performed for many reasons and customized according to your unique considerations.

 Tooth Color: Silver or amalgam dental fillings can be replaced with natural, tooth-colored composite restorations, while teeth whitening can improve the color of stained or dulled teeth.
 Tooth color and shading are important considerations during the evaluation of and preparation for various procedures, including porcelain veneers, crowns, bridges, composite bonding and dental implants.

 When considering the color of your teeth, keep in mind that dark or discolored teeth may suggest an aged mouth.
 A well-shaped smile comprised of bright, white teeth lends to a youthful appearance.
 The shade your dentist selects for teeth whitening and veneers is carefully evaluated with special consideration given to the tone and color of your face and hair.
 Cosmetic dentists are skilled at finding the right balance between providing you with a brighter, whiter smile and maintaining a natural tooth color.

 Alignment and Spacing: Teeth that are crooked, overlapping or have gaps between them can be straightened and aligned, when necessary, through orthodontics or Invisalign and improved with veneers.